SlyCooperReloadCoded/hhq-doom-reveal/README.md

 - [[mediation|DH's attempts at collaboration]]

 ## Private developer chat leak
-Attached to this document is a complete dump of Home Headquartersâ€™ private \#development chat, with the major exponents of the group.
+Attached to this document is a complete dump of Home Headquarters' private #development chat, with the major exponents of the group.

 Wherever possible, the chapters will reference the relevant parts of the conversation.